SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - We get swamped with requests from these people who were sick, or out of town, and care enough to text us because they want to join the club.
 - + However you cannot measure this texting as the only indication of interest to join the club, because there are people who would like to express interest, who are unaware that they can text the clubheads and beg to join this way.
 - Criticism of 'being too inclusive' goes along the lines of recruits becoming lazy and apathetic if they see a club 'desperately' going out of their way to pull in people.
-- I however staunchly believe that inclusivity should be maximized if you have the bandwidth to accomodate these people.
+- I however staunchly believe that inclusivity should be maximized if you have the bandwidth to accommodate these people.
 - I took this to the extreme, and since I had free bandwidth in my 4th year, I would go to first year classrooms even 2 weeks after official round 1 recruitments to conduct unofficial recruitments.
 I don't recommend going this extreme without having the bandwidth.
 - There are always people who are unaware of debsoc because our marketing didn't reach them, and want to join only after their friends who have completed round 1, tell them about it.
 - New people show up for round 2 all the time, and I believe that we should accommodate them by conducting their round 2 and then a round 1 for them later.